arkadii888/Finch/HOWTO.md

-# The step by step guide how to replicate our setup
+# How to replicate our setup?